+“A gap year experience may well show you that you have many of the required skills to be successful as an engineer,” explains the Managing Director of Roevin Engineering Recruitment.
 “If you are able to incorporate an engineering aspect into your gap year it demonstrates a clear passion for the industry.
 In addition to any gap year experience, time in industry during a university course is highly prized by employers as it proves that you can make the important switch from theory to practice.
-This hands-on experience will, in turn, give you an edge over other candidates,” he explains.
+This hands-on experience will, in turn, give you an edge over other candidates.”

-The best way to get an engineering-focused gap year is to apply directly to companies that offer year long internships.
+The best way to get an engineering-focused gap year is to apply directly to companies that offer yearlong internships.
 This way you’ll be sure to gain experience in a specific area of interest to you, and if you’re lucky, you could be invited back during future university breaks.
 Contact several companies in areas that interest you to find out what they offer.
 A good place to start looking is the IET’s list of accredited professional development scheme providers.

 There are many gap year providers that offer more varied experiences that will still support a future career in engineering and provide you with very useful skills.

-“There are a number of gap year programmes that focus on specific skills,” says Emma Jones, author of Gap Years - The Essential Guide.
+“There are a number of gap year programmes that focus on specific skills,” says Emma Jones, Author of Gap Years - The Essential Guide.
 “Some volunteer programmes such as VSO [new window] or Projects Abroad Pro [new window] need people with engineering experience to work abroad.”

 With Raleigh International [new window] volunteers can expect to work on community, environmental and adventure projects, many of which involve aspects of engineering.

 “The environmental projects could involve transforming a former prison island off the coast of Costa Rica into a wildlife refuge or building elephant-proof trenches in India.
 As part of the adventure part of the expedition, venturers might trek through challenging landscapes such as rainforests or tea plantations.
 Or they might end up climbing volcanoes, learning to dive or conserving coral reefs in Borneo.
-The projects will be determined by the requirements of the communities,” she explains.
+The projects will be determined by the requirements of the communities.”